haashhish/AI-Detection-Tool/README.md

 Prerequisites
 - Python 3.7 or higher

+Weights:
+- Any used weights can be requested by email.
+Please send your request to mohamedh_4@aucegypt.edu

 Datasets:
 - Datasets used in this project are not included in the repository and should be requested via email.
 Please send your request to mohamedh_4@aucegypt.edu with a brief explanation of your use case.